naiyerasif/site/content/profiles/naiyer.md

 avatar: './avatars/naiyer.png'
 ---

-I've worked on a variety of projects in Banking &amp; Financial Services, Legal &amp; Compliance, Document Processing and Aviation domains, with experience on ETL, frontend, site reliability and backend.
+I've experience in Aviation, Legal &amp; Compliance, Document Processing, and Banking &amp; Financial Services domains, with projects on backend, site reliability, frontend and ETL.

 :::note Technologies I'm adept at &mdash;
-- **Java** &mdash; open-source programming platform to build web, desktop, embedded devices and mobile applications
+- **Java** and **Spring Boot**
-- **Spring** &mdash; open-source framework for building modern Java-based enterprise applications
-- **Node.js** &mdash; asynchronous event-driven JavaScript runtime designed to build scalable network applications
-- **Oracle** &mdash; converged database management system for OLTP, warehousing and mixed workloads
+- **Relational databases** (Postgres and Oracle)
+- **Node.js**
 :::

 :::note Other technologies that I work on &mdash;
-- **Angular** &mdash; open-source web framework to create single-page applications using TypeScript
-- **Vue.js** &mdash; progressive JavaScript framework to build user interfaces and single-page applications
+- **Vue.js** and **Angular**
+- **Vuepress** and **Gridsome**
+- **CSS and SASS**
+- **Groovy** (mainly with Spock framework and Gradle)
-- **Docker** &mdash; container platform to build, deploy and share applications anywhere
+- **Docker** and to some extent **Jenkins**
-- **Postgres** &mdash; open-source SQL-compliant object-relational database system
-- **Groovy** &mdash; optionally-typed dynamic language that runs on JVM
-- **MongoDB** &mdash; general purpose, document-based, distributed data platform
+- **MongoDB**
-- **Jenkins** &mdash; open source automation server to build, test and deploy software
 :::

 I love to draw vector illustrations and have an avid interest in typography.
-I spend a lot of time hunting for good science fiction and fantasy books and reading them while commuting, after office and at random intervals during the day.
-I regularly explore new tools that improve my productivity and enhance my cache of knowledge.
+I spend a fair amount of time reading science fiction and fantasy books.
+I regularly explore new tools that improve my productivity and learning process.

 ### About this site

 This site began as a pet project while I was learning [Vue.js](https://vuejs.org/) and [GraphQL](https://graphql.org/).
 It helped me get my bearing around Vue.js community, accessibility, web performance and more.

-A lot of the posts here are tutorial-style notes that I'd documented to demonstrate a concept or process for my colleagues and myself.
-They serve as a reference of what I've learned, and a source to receive ~~criticism and scorn~~ constructive feedback.
+Most of the posts here use a tutorial-style format to document a concept or process for my colleagues, peers and myself.
+They serve as a reference of what I've learned, and a source of ~~criticism and scorn~~ constructive feedback.

 :::warning
-The code described in the examples is meant for the demonstration of the topic under discussion; please apply caution and common sense before using it in an actual application.
+Please treat the code samples as a reference and demonstration of the topic under discussion.
+They are **optimized for learning** and **not for use in production codebase**.
+Please seek out the advice of your peers before using them in an existing application.
 :::

 Feel free to look around and contact me with any questions at [@Microflash](https://www.twitter.com/Microflash) (which is the namesake of this site).